Blog Archives

 And let’s be clear that for many of the less popular languages there’s still no MT course – Hodder and Stoughton didn’t make much on the ones available so far as the activities of internauts were too impactful on the sales of the material, and so it may well be down to hobbyists rather than businesspeople to take Michel Thomas’ legacy to its full conclusion.
 So it the best case, something like Russian, you might be lucky and find 250 hours of useful work to do on audio only.
 If you were looking at Bulgarian you’d be hard pressed to find any – I found some in bookshops in Sofia, from an unknown method and author which I didn’t even start yet, but nothing on Amazon or the net.

 So once you have finished with the audio only, or earlier if you are not an auditory learner and feel that you aren’t progressing so well with the audio only methods, you need to progress onto reading and writing.
-Read the rest of this entry
+Continue reading “Goldlisting may or may not be from the very beginning of learning a language, but it’ll take you on as far as you like!”

 Karaoke Evening at Home (current video)